MicrosoftDocs/win32/desktop-src/DirectShow/readystatechange.md

 ---
-Description: The ReadyStateChange event is sent when the ReadyState property of the MSWebDVD control has changed. ms.assetid: 814a09e1-2e85-4ea3-9135-8377dc2acf64
+description: The ReadyStateChange event is sent when the ReadyState property of the MSWebDVD control has changed. ms.assetid: 814a09e1-2e85-4ea3-9135-8377dc2acf64
 title: ReadyStateChange
 ms.topic: reference